If you asked someone ten years ago what makes a great retailer, they’d probably say it’s the products.

 1. Avoid keeping your data in silos

 Building a successful identity-based marketing strategy from the ground up requires data collection and creation of customer profiles.
-Data like your customers’ purchase histories and information about previous touch points should be included in these profiles, and that information needs to be distributed across all the platforms involved in your marketing process.
+Data like your customers’ purchase histories and information about previous touch points should be included in these profiles, and that information needs to be distributed across all platforms involved in your marketing process.
 Otherwise, it’ll be impossible to effectively track a customer’s identity and give them the custom-tailored response they want and expect.

-One way you can achieve this is by adopting an omni-channel approach, which we’ll cover in a minute.
+One way you can achieve this is by adopting an omni-channel approach, which we’ll cover in a bit.
 It’s also a good idea to actively share information with your external partners by unloading all internal and external data into a secure, centralized location.